Panukulan

+History

+Panukulan was established as a municipal district when barangays Panukulan, Calasumanga, Libo, and Lipata separated from the municipality of Polillo by virtue of Republic Act No. 2452 enacted on June 21, 1959.

 Geography

-The establishment of the municipality of Panukulan begun with the separation of barangays Panukulan, Calasumanga, Libo and Lipata from its former unit the municipality of Polillo, for incorporation into the new municipality of Panukulan by virtue of the passage of Republic Act No. 2452 on June 21, 1959.

-The municipality is located at the northern tip of Polillo Island which is 26 nautical miles from Infanta Quezon.
+Panukulan is located in the northwestern part of the island of Polillo in the Polillo Islands which is 26 nautical miles from Infanta, Quezon.
 It is geographically situated at 121°48.50′ longitude and 14°56′ latitude.
 It is bounded in the north by the Philippine Sea (Pacific Ocean), on the east by the municipality of Burdeos, Quezon, on the south by Polillo, Quezon, and on the west by Polillo Strait.
 Infanta, Quezon is its nearest commercial center.
 Its travel time by motor boat going to Infanta and vice- versa is about 1.5 hours to 2 hours, depending on the weather condition.

-Only single regular trip is available, which leave Municipal Port at 7:30 AM and return from Infanta at 2:00 PM.
-All its barangay are accessible through banca or motorboat.
+Only a single regular trip is available, which leaves the Municipal Port at 7:30 AM PHT and return from Infanta at 2:00 PM.
+All barangays are accessible through banca or motorboat.
 Only Barangay Balungay up to the boundary of Barangay Pag-itan can be reached through land transportation.
-However, there are also Tricycle Operator at Barangay Libo to Kinalagti, Barangay Libo to Pandan and Barangay Calasumanga is now also connected with the municipality of Polillo through Tricycle.
+However, there are also Tricycle Operators at Barangay Libo to Kinalagti, Barangay Libo to Pandan, and Barangay Calasumanga, which is now connected with the municipality of Polillo through tricycle.

 Barangays

-Panukulan is politically subdivided into 13 barangays.
+Panukulan is politically subdivided into 13 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.